docb/dbRackModules/README.md

 ![](images/CSOSC.png?raw=true)

 - CSOSC is a cosine oscillator with adjustable clip (towards pulse) and skew (towards saw).
-- It is implemeted by distoring the phase.
+- It is implemented by distoring the phase.
 This distorted phase can be retrieved through the phs output and connected to phase driven oscillators.
-- Via the phs input CSOSC can be phase driven itself.
+- Via the phs input CSOSC itself can be phase driven.
 - CSOSC can be used as FM Operator.

 ### SPL